moveit/moveit_tutorials/doc/visualization/visualization_tutorial.rst

 Step 4: Use Motion Planning with the Panda
 -------------------------------------------

 * Now, you can start motion planning with the Panda in the MoveIt!
-Rviz Plugin.
+RViz Plugin.

   * Move the Start State to a desired location.